heuermh/sparkling/sparkling/README.md

     public static void main(String[] args) {

-        //  setPort(5678); <- Uncomment this if you wan't spark to listen on a port different than 4567.
+        //  setPort(5678); <- Uncomment this if you wan't sparkling to listen on a port different than 4567.

         get(new Route("/hello") {
             @Override